resting space for the elderly

 The initial structure is intentional, as the architecture draws inspiration from its traditional Malay architecture that revolves around the fact of being “climatically responsive to bring comfort to its inhabitants”, a philosophy needed in the present project of overcoming generational gaps and barricades.

-• Overall structure, space placement of site = traditional inspiration, accordance to the environment
+Overall structure, space placement of site = traditional inspiration, in accordance with the environment

 The 150-meter-long and eight-meter-wide bridge was created to replace a badly damaged concrete bridge.
 While steel is incorporated in this site, supporting the bridge, the timber porticoes make up most of the site, at least in vision.
 The planks, interestingly, are spaced unevenly as they are closer together in the middle and further apart at the two ends of the bridge.